-We'll be the first to admit that there are enough enticing skincare technologies, ingredients, and product compilations to excite, overwhelm and last even the most avid skincare junkie a lifetime.
+We'll be the first to admit that there are enough enticing skincare technologies, ingredients, and product compilations to excite, overwhelm, and last even the most avid skincare aficionado a lifetime.
 And since virtually every buzzword and component makes lofty promises (many of which claim miracle—aka realistically impossible—results), it's essential to have information on what you're putting on your skin.

 However, not all buzzy ingredients and products are fallacies.
 In fact, far from it!
-The importance lies in the research and what objective skin, and health professionals can actually verify in terms of efficacy.
-Which brings us to the topic in question: polypeptides in skincare.
+The importance lies in the research and what objective skin, and health, professionals can verify in terms of efficacy.
+This brings us to the topic in question: polypeptides in skincare.